pulumi/docs/content/blog/kubernetes-chart-v4/index.md

 ### New SDK Support - Java SDK & YAML SDK

 The "v4" Chart resource is a multi-language Pulumi Component (MLC) that works consistently across all Pulumi SDKs.
+We expect that having a unified implementation, as is now possible with MLC technology, will lead to fewer issues and broader support.

 Here, for example, is a simple deployment of [cert-manager](https://cert-manager.io/), a well-known Kubernetes add-on:

+{{% chooser language "typescript,python,go,csharp,yaml" / %}}

+{{% choosable language yaml %}}

 ```yaml
   certman: